Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 Tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below and/or a review in the comment section further down the page.
 We always appreciate your feedback.
 You can also save the recipe for later by pinning it or clicking on the heart in the lower right hand corner.

-Make old-fashioned rhubarb oatmeal bars for a sweet and tart dessert perfect for spring and beyond!
+Make old-fashioned rhubarb oatmeal bars for the rhubarb lover in your life.
+These tart but sweet rhubarb bars are the perfect dessert for spring and early summer.

 Ingredients